sedfarouk/DixLang/README.md

   - Perform binary (addition, subtraction, multiplication, division, exponentiation) and unary (negation) operations.

 - **Lexing & Parsing:**
-  - Tokenization of input for numbers, arithmetic operators, and parentheses.
+  - Tokenization of input for numbers, arithmetic operators, parentheses, and variable keywords.
   - Parsing of tokens into an abstract syntax tree (AST).

 - **Interpreting:**
   - Evaluation of the AST to calculate arithmetic expressions.
   - Error detection and location reporting for syntax errors.

+- **Variables:**
+    - You can now assign variables using the `VAR` keyword (e.g., `VAR a = 20`).
+    - Variables can be used anywhere in expressions.
+    - You can even assign a variable as part of an expression, for example: `2 + (VAR x = 2)` will return 4 while storing the value `2` in variable `x`.

 ## What You Can Currently Do